-A little more than five years after the disaster, the city of Banda Aceh, the regional capital, is rebuilt.
-With a lot of ugly concrete adorned with gaudy advertising signs (as in so many other Indonesian cities), as I have seen by going to change money before taking the ferry ...
+Just over five years after the disaster, the city of Banda Aceh, the regional capital, is being rebuilt.
+With a lot of ugly concrete decorated with glaring advertising signs (as in so many other Indonesian cities), as I could see when I went to change money before taking the ferry...
 Life has resumed in North Sumatra.
-The separatist movement is no longer relevant and visitors are starting to return.
+The separatist movement is no longer relevant and visitors are starting to come back.

 Pulau Weh, a very quiet island